 Keeping communities together becomes more important than ever at times like these.

-U3A Port Phillip is leading the U3A movement in Australia in going online, with most of our courses running via Zoom, and most of our members attending online classes.
-For "how-to" information see All about Zoom, below, or select an option from the Zoom and COVID-19 menu.
+U3A Port Phillip led the U3A movement in Australia in going online, with most of our courses running via Zoom in 2020 and 2021, and most of our members attending online classes.
+We are now running a mixture of Face-to-Face courses and Zoom courses.
+For "how-to" information about online courses see All about Zoom, below.

-And we've created this special page of links to information not only about the way we are using Zoom, but also about the current state of affairs, globally, in Australia and locally, and with information about how to survive and suggestions of things to do while in lockdown.
-And a cartoon to make you smile (scroll down!).
+And we've created this special page of links to information about the current state of affairs, globally, in Australia and locally, and with information about how to survive.
 All updated as and when things change.